 Many different dataflow MoCs have been proposed in the few last decades.
 More recently, several parametric dataflow MoCs have been presented as an interesting trade-off between expressiveness and analyzability.
-Among the existing parametric MoCs let us cite PSDF [19], VRDF [20], SPDF [21], BPDF [4], PiSDF [22], and PFSM-SADF [23].
+Among the existing parametric MoCs let us cite PSDF [5], VRDF [28], SPDF [14], BPDF [3], PiSDF [11], and PFSM-SADF [27].
 They all offer a controlled form of dynamism under the form of parameters (e.g., parametric rates) along with run-time parameter configuration.

-Among those, BPDF [4] can model dynamic topology changes by adding Boolean conditions to FIFO channels.
+Among those, BPDF [3] can model dynamic topology changes by adding Boolean conditions to FIFO channels.
 When a condition switches to false (resp. true) the channel is disabled (resp. enabled).
-Boundedness and liveness remain statically analyzable, and static or quasi-static schedules can be produced [24].
+Boundedness and liveness remain statically analyzable, and static or quasi-static schedules can be produced [2].

-An different approach is taken by SADF [6] and its parametric version PFSM-SADF [23].
-They model reconfigurability as a set of pre-defined configurations (called scenarios), coupled with a non-deterministic finite-state machine that specifies the transitions between scenarios.
+A different approach is taken by SADF [16] and its parametric version PFSM-SADF [27].
+Here reconfigurability is modeled as a set of predefined configurations (called scenarios), coupled with a non-deterministic finite-state machine that specifies the transitions between these scenarios.
 The number of available topologies is statically fixed and specified in the source model.
-Analyzing a (PFSM-)SADF model consists in applying the standard analyses of SDF to each scenario.
+Analyzing a (PFSM-)SADF model relies on the standard analyses of SDF applied to each scenario.

 Both BPDF and SADF only allow a fixed, and usually small, number of graph topologies.
-Imagine a video application that may need to apply a collection of n filters depending on the characteristics of the video stream.
-Since there are 2^n combinations of such filters, describing so many graph configurations would be cumbersome in such MoCs.
+Imagine a video application that may need to apply a collection of n filters depending on the characteristics of the input video stream.
+Since there are $2^n$ combinations of such filters, describing so many graph configurations would be cumbersome in such MoCs.